 Keywords are a game of “choose your battles.”
 A locally-owned smartphone repair shop would love to rank for the search terms “iPhone” and “Android,” but that just isn’t realistic.
 And while those two examples are obvious, most require more time and research to discover.
 That same shop, however, could rank for search terms like “Android repair in Phoenix” or “iPhone repair in Phoenix.”
 That’s what good keyword research uncovers—what competitors rank for, which keywords have opportunity, and which terms can help grow your business.

 Trends and search behavior changes with time and technology.
 In the past, it wouldn’t have been strange to see keywords that didn’t make much sense contextually on pages.
 This is because of the way people type to search for things.
 With the prevalence of smartphones and voice-to-text, optimizing for voice and local search is becoming more important by the day.
 So while your business may have amazing and useful content, it may not be ranking for what you want it to.
 That’s where Donovic Media steps in.

 Keyword research involves a thorough five-step process:

-Tying into our previous section on this page, your backlink portfolio is the catalog of every link pointing to your website from the outside.
-Think of it like your website’s digital reputation.
+Your backlink portfolio is the catalog of every link pointing to your website from the outside.
+Think of it as your website’s digital reputation.
 When a reputable website links to yours using a relevant keyword or your brand name, that boosts your reputation with search engines.

 We use specialized software to discover the links, and we manually go over each site that’s pointing to your site.
 We discover the sites that just aren’t up to par, or are downright harmful, and separate them from the good sites.
 Then we compile a disavow file, which basically tells search engines we don’t want them pointing towards your website, and this removes the negative impact they once had.